contao/contao/DEPRECATED.md

 ## BE_USER_LOGGED_IN

 The constant `BE_USER_LOGGED_IN` has been deprecated and will be removed in Contao 5.0.
 It was historically used to preview unpublished elements in the front end.
-Use the token checker service to correctly check the separate cases now:
+Use the token checker service to check the separate cases instead:

 ```php
 $hasBackendUser = System::getContainer()->get('contao.security.token_checker')->hasBackendUser();